scalacenter/bloop/docs/contributing-guide.md

 1. Give executable permission to the install script: `chmod +x $BLOOP_REPO/frontend/target/install.py`.
 1. Run script with `./$BLOOP_REPO/frontend/target/install.py`.

-You will see something like this:
+You will roughly see something like this:

 ```
 Downloading Bloop's coursier version, this may take some seconds...
 Installed bloop server in '/home/user/.bloop/blp-server'